Proteomicslab57357/STRIKER/README.md

 # STRIKER
 SpecTRal lIbrary maKER
 ## Introduction
 STRIKER is a tool for correcting spectra with missing or incorrect adduct annotations.
-It also enables efficient construction of an HMDB-based spectral library and extraction of sublibraries from large spectral datasets.
+It also enables efficient construction of an HMDB-based spectral library and extraction of sublibraries from large spectral libraries.